 The following selected consolidated statements of comprehensive (loss)/income data for the years ended December 31, 2017, 2018 and 2019, selected consolidated balance sheets data as of December 31, 2018 and 2019 and selected consolidated statements of cash flow data for the years ended December 31, 2017, 2018 and 2019 have been derived from our audited consolidated financial statements included elsewhere in this prospectus.
-The following summary consolidated statements of comprehensive (loss)/income data for the three months ended March 31, 2019 and 2020, summary consolidated balance sheets data as of March 31, 2020 and summary consolidated statements of cash flow data for the three months ended March 31, 2019 and 2020, summary consolidated financial statements are prepared and presented in accordance with accounting principles generally accepted in the United States of America, or U.S. GAAP.
+The following summary consolidated statements of comprehensive (loss)/income data for the three months ended March 31, 2019 and 2020, summary consolidated balance sheets data as of March 31, 2020 and summary consolidated statements of cash flow data for the three months ended March 31, 2019 and 2020 have been derived from our unaudited consolidated financial statements included elsewhere in this prospectus.
+Our consolidated financial statements are prepared and presented in accordance with accounting principles generally accepted in the United States of America, or U.S. GAAP.
 Our historical results are not necessarily indicative of results expected for future periods.
 You should read this Selected Consolidated Financial and Operating Data section together with our consolidated financial statements and the related notes and "Management's Discussion and Analysis of Financial Condition and Results of Operations" included elsewhere in this prospectus.